GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookie-recipes/index.md

 Each of these warnings will contain the cookie domain.
 If you're responsible for that domain, then you will need to update the cookies.
-Otherwise, you may need to contact the owner of the site or service responsible for that cookie to ensure they making the necessary changes.
+Otherwise, you may need to contact the owner of the site or service responsible for that cookie to ensure they're making the necessary changes.
 The warnings themselves do not affect the functionality of the site, this is purely to inform developers of the upcoming changes.